nacimgoura/instagram-profilecrawl/README.md

 realized in Python.
 I'm not a Python developer but I was very interested in this project so I realized the same thing but in nodeJS, bringing some improvements.

+## Functionality
+ - crawl the number of followers, followings and posts
+ - It's possible to crawl several accounts following
+ - crawl each post with number of likes and comments
+ - crawl date, localization, description, tags and mention
+ - work with all type of media
+ - support multiple image

-**The movements of the user on the browser can influence the behavior of the script.**
+ **The movements of the user on the browser can influence the behavior of the script.
+ Don't move the mouse in the browser.**

 ## Install
 ```